About Mary Lou Correia

 Mary Lou has a classical art education.
 She received a bachelor's degree at Syracuse University, followed by graduate work at CCAC in Oakland.
 After an early career teaching art at Salinas High School and Monterey Community College, she worked for a number of years as a designer and as Director of Publication for Saint Mary's College in Moraga.
 Mary Lou has received many awards and exhibited through the Bay Area and nationally, including Oil Painters of America Annual Show, Washington D.C.; Plein Air Painting Festivals in: Carmel; Marinscapes Festival; Carquinez Scene on the Straits.

 Her works are in collections throughout the world and she is represented by galleries in San Francisco, the East Bay, and Marin County.
 She teaches Plein Air workshops on a regular basis through the Walnut Creek Continuing Education Program.
-Mary Lou Correia, lives with her family in Martinez Ca, for Information, email@example.com or telephone 925/229-3536
+Mary Lou Correia, lives in Walnut Creek, for Information, firstname.lastname@example.org or telephone 925/989-6075

 A portion of painting proceeds is donated to environmental causes.
 My favorite preserve is The Nature Conservancy's Cosumnes Preserve in Walnut Grove.